varajala/microtest/docs/fixtures.md

 All of these functions are optional and you can create any combination of the **setup**, **reset** and **cleanup** functions.
 For example you may define setup and cleanup functions, but no reset function, or define just a reset function.

 These functions define the fixture inside a given module.
-Microtest also provides ways of defining actions to be done before and after executing the individual test modules.
+Microtest also provides ways of defining actions to be done before and after executing any test modules.

 When executing microtest as a module, microtest will first search an entrypoint to perform configuration.
 You can read the details for setting up this entrypoint in the [config](config.md) section.
 This entrypoint is a python module, which will be executed before searching and executing the test modules.
 This is the place to do setup actions before any actual test code is executed.

 To do cleanup actions before exiting the program microtest provides the **on_exit** decorator.
 This is recommended to be defined during the configuration process.
 The function provided into **on_exit** must take three named arguments: *exception_type*, *exception* and *traceback*.
 These are similiar to Python's builtin **sys.exc_info**.
 If microtest exits normally these are all set to None.